blaine-geiger/Pwnagotchi/README.md

 ### Description

 The Pwnagotchi is based on a "digital pet"  from the late 1990s called "Tamagotchi".
-The original toy was a handheld device that emulated a real pets needs.
-In turn the pet would grow and express its feelings to the user.
+The original toy was a handheld device that emulated a real pet's needs.
+In turn the virtual pet would grow and express its feelings to the user.
 It needed to be fed to be happy, and that is the main similarity, as we will see.

 The Pwnagotchi eats WPA handshakes, and that makes it a happy :) pet.
 It is built with a Raspberry Pi Zero WH running